byte-capsule/AynaOTT-Hls-Fetcher/README.md

 # 📝Note
 * The following code is for educational purposes only.
 It demonstrates how to authenticate and stream IPTV.
 Do not use it for any illegal or harmful activities.
-If the code affects the revenue of the portal owners, please let me  and I will delete it.
+If the code affects the revenue of the IPTV owners, please let me  and I will delete it.
 * Please give me proper credit if you share this content.
 Otherwise, I will take it down.
 * The codes of the repo are encrypted to ensure security.
 Please refrain from trying to run or deploy them
 * Due to geo-restriction, the IPTV content is only available in Bangladesh.